Seebak-Tech/DevTools/Docker/pytools/README.md

   - poetry
   - neovim with spacevim

-With the following python versions installed:
+With the following python versions installed by default:
   - 2.7.19
   - 3.9.2